Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

     pdsh -w ncn-s00[1-3] 'systemctl restart spire-agent'
     ```

-13. Verify the service is working.
+1. (`ncn-mw#`) Verify that the service is working.

     The following should return a token.

     ```bash
-    ncn-w001:# /usr/bin/heartbeat-spire-agent api fetch jwt -socketPath=/root/spire/agent.sock -audience test
+    /usr/bin/heartbeat-spire-agent api fetch jwt -socketPath=/root/spire/agent.sock -audience test
     ```

 ## Restore Postgres for Keycloak

 In the event that the Keycloak Postgres cluster is in a state that the cluster must be rebuilt and the data restored, the following procedures are recommended.
 This assumes that a dump of the database exists.

-1. Copy the database dump to an accessible location.
+1. (`ncn-mw#`) Copy the database dump to an accessible location.

-    * If a manual dump of the database was taken, check that the dump file exists in a location off the Postgres cluster.
+    * If a manual dump of the database was taken, then check that the dump file exists in a location off the Postgres cluster.
 It will be needed in the steps below.
     * If the database is being automatically backed up, then the most recent version of the dump and the secrets should exist in the `postgres-backup` S3 bucket.
     These will be needed in the steps below.
 List the files in the `postgres-backup` S3 bucket and if the files exist, download the dump and secrets out of the S3 bucket.
     The `python3` scripts below can be used to help list and download the files.
 Note that the `.psql` file contains the database dump and the .manifest file contains the secrets.